1. The Prophet told us to follow the Quran and Ahlul Bayt:

 Narrated 'Amir bin Sa'd bin Abi Waqqas: from his father who said: "When this Ayah was revealed: 'Come, let us call our sons and your sons, our women and your women...
 (3:61)' the Messenger of Allah (ﷺ) called 'Ali, Fatimah, Hasan and Husain and said: 'O Allah!
 This is my family.
 (Ahl)'" (Tirmidhi)

-Now, as for the grammar and analysis of the verse and why it necessarily conveys infallibility on the Ahlul Bayt, see the following two articles which explain the verse and objections to the Shia interpretation. ( )
+Now, as for the grammar and analysis of the verse and why it necessarily conveys infallibility on the Ahlul Bayt, see the following three articles which explain the verse and objections to the Shia interpretation. ( )

 3. The Prophet told us to follow Imam Ali after him and the religion was completed by announcing his successorship: